top of page

 Application Deadline: March

-Johns Hopkins Online Precollege's "Anatomy, Physiology, and Disease" is an exceptional course designed to provide high school students with a comprehensive understanding of the human body's intricate systems, their functions, and the fundamental mechanisms of disease.
-This program offers an engaging and in-depth exploration of anatomy and physiology, laying the groundwork for students to grasp the complexities of health and wellness.
-Participants learn about the structure and function of various organs and systems, as well as the underlying principles of health and disease.
-Through a combination of lectures, hands-on laboratory work (where applicable), and interactive discussions, students gain insights into the factors influencing human health and the mechanisms of various diseases.
-This course not only equips aspiring healthcare professionals and future scientists with foundational knowledge but also fosters critical thinking and problem-solving skills crucial for success in the field of medicine and related disciplines.
+Johns Hopkins Online Precollege's "Anatomy, Physiology, and Disease" covers the human body's systems, functions, and the fundamental mechanisms of disease.
+This program offers an in-depth exploration of anatomy and physiology.
+You will learn about the structure and function of various organs and systems and the underlying principles of health and disease.
+Through lectures, laboratory work (where applicable), and discussions, you will gain insights into the factors influencing human health and the mechanisms of various diseases.
+This course not only equips aspiring healthcare professionals and scientists with foundational knowledge but also fosters critical thinking and problem-solving skills crucial for success in medicine and related disciplines.

 Eligibility: Current high school juniors and seniors